top of page

 Tracy Klingener is the Director of Suicide Prevention Services at the Mental Health Association of Essex and Morris.
 Tracy has been working in the mental health field for the last twenty years and is a Licensed Associate Counselor.
 She is a certified Mental Health First Aid instructor, in the adult, veteran, law enforcement, older adult and youth modules.
 She is trained in an evidence-based program that is utilized in schools to educate students on mental illness and suicide prevention.
 Tracy is also a trained instructor for the Talk Saves Lives Program through the American Foundation for Suicide Prevention.
 Her clinical experience includes working with sexual assault survivors, at-risk youth and evaluating adolescents for learning disabilities.

-John MacPhee is the CEO for the JED Foundation based in New York City.
-JED is a nonprofit that protects emotional health and prevents suicide for our nation’s teens and young adults.
-Jed partners with high schools and colleges to strengthen their mental health, substance misuse, and suicide prevention programs and systems.
-JED is equipping teens and young adults with the skills and knowledge to help themselves and each other.
-It encourages community awareness, understanding and action for young adult mental health. (www.jedfoundation.org
+nonprofit that protects emotional health and prevents suicide for our nation’s teens and young adults.
+JED partners with high schools and colleges to strengthen their mental health, substance misuse, and suicide prevention programs and systems.
+JED is equipping teens and young adults with the skills and

+Alison Malmon is the Founder and Executive Director of Active Minds, the nation’s premier nonprofit organization supporting mental health awareness and education for students.
+Alison formed the organization in 2003 when she was 21 years-old, following the suicide of her brother and only sibling Brian.
+Wanting to end the silence that caused her brother to suffer alone and ultimately take his own life, Alison created a group on her campus at the University of Pennsylvania to promote open dialogue around mental health.
 Since then, Active Minds has grown into the country’s foremost mental health organization for students and young adults.
 At more than 1,000 schools, Active Minds’ award-winning programs include Send Silence Packing suicide prevention exhibit, Active Minds Speakers, and a vibrant network of Chapters at colleges, universities, and high schools nationwide.
 Alison sits on the advisory committees for the National Suicide Prevention Lifeline and Well Being Trust, and has been profiled in Forbes, CNN, New York Times, Glamour Magazine, and more.
 Alison lives in Boulder, Colorado and is the mother of three young girls, and in her spare time, loves flying 23 feet in the air at the Trapeze School in Washington, DC.

 Twitter: https://twitter.com/alisonmalmon